2000 AD (film): Plot

-Kelvin and two agents arrive at Suntec City, where they meet Salina and four others.
-Bobby calls Peter to tell him where they are, but he loses the agents, only to be captured by them later.
-Peter and several officers arrive at the Convention Centre, but Eric receives a call from Colonel Ng, who surprises him by asking him to arrest all the American agents.
+Woo and two agents arrive at Suntec City, where they meet Salina and four others.
+Bobby informs Peter where they are but was captured by them later.
+Peter and several officers arrive at the Convention Centre, but Ong receives a call from Colonel Ng, who surprises him by asking him to arrest all the American agents.
 He has confirmation that they are operating without approval.
 The agents find Alex at his computer where he reports he completed his task.
-Kelvin shoots him and is about to shoot Bobby when Salina points her gun at Kelvin.
+Woo shoots him and is about to shoot Bobby when Salina points her gun at Woo.
 As the other agents react, one of them, who was sympathetic towards Salina, stops them.
 Salina and Bobby leave with the laptop.

-Eric and his men cover the exits.
-Salina and Bobby stay among the exhibits, while rogue agents hunt for them.
+Ong and his men cover the exits to the Convention Centre while Salina and Bobby hide among the exhibits.
+The rouge CIA agents hunt for them.
 Bobby tells Peter their location and they rush in to help.
-Kelvin sees the officers and Peter converging on Bobby's hideout.
-Kelvin and the sniper sneak up on Bobby and Salina, who start to struggle, causing Bobby to be shot by Kelvin, sparking mayhem.
-In the chaos Eric manages to gun down several CIA agents while Kelvin grabs the laptop and tries to escape.
-He takes some civilians hostage and forces them to run the software.
-He shoots a hostage and the police are forced to withdraw.

-In a fit of rage, Peter rushes Kelvin and is shot.
-He aim his gun at Kelvin, but hesitates and Kelvin triggers the program's deletion process, which reveals a snapshot of Peter and Bobby, a hoax they planted instead of the program.
-Peter takes a shot at Kelvin, but the gun jams.
-The closing scenes show Peter with paramedics outside the Convention Centre.
-Eric tells Peter he is lucky the gun jammed otherwise he would have been a murderer.
-Kelvin is assumed to be arrested and the sniper is seen quietly walking away from the crowd.
+Woo sees the officers and Peter converging on Bobby's hideout and find both Bobby and Salina.
+In a struggle, Bobby is shot by Woo.
+Ong manages to gun down several CIA agents while Woo escapes with the laptop with some civilians hostage.
+Woo forces them to run the software and then shoots a hostage, forcing the police to withdraw.
+Peter rushes Woo and is shot.
+Woo started the program's deletion process but it shows a snapshot of Peter and Bobby instead, a hoax they planted instead of the program.
+Peter then try to shoot Woo but failed as the gun malfunctions.
+Peter is treated by paramedics outside the Convention Centre while the assailant walks away from the crowd.
 Salina compliments Bobby for his bravery while on the way to the hospital.